Muir College: Famous Muirites

-Muir College has produced two rugby Springboks, namely Fred Smollan in 1933 and Garth Wright in 1986, while the writer on rugby Mel Channer was selected for Scotland shortly after the Second World War.
-Shane Gates, Michael Killian, Darron Nell and Marzuq Maarman are other notable Muirite rugby players.
+Muir College has produced two rugby Springboks, namely Fred Smollan in 1933 and Garth Wright in 1986, while well-known writer on rugby Mel Channer was selected for Scotland shortly after the Second World War.
+Shane Gates, Michael Killian, Darron Nell, Marzuq Maarman and Robert Blignaut are other notable Muir rugby players.

 Other famous Muirites include the Afrikaans poet A.D.
 Keet who passed his Intermediate exams at Muir where he also won the Nederlands school prize.
 He subsequently moved on to South African College School in Cape Town where he matriculated in 1905.

 Sam Hobson was a classmate of A.D.
 Keet.
 He studied at Rhodes University in Grahamstown and he became a school inspector in 1908.
 Between 1934 and 1944 he served Rhodes as a member of Senate.
 In 1942 he became Chief Inspector of Native Education and in 1946 Secretary of Education.
 After retiring he served the United Party in the Cape Province as Caucus leader.
 Between 1949 and 1963 he served as Chairman of the Senate at Rhodes University.
 Hobson House at Rhodes is named after him.